Share with your friends

 Mauna Loa

-It last erupted in 1984 and is expected to do so again, likely within the next several decades.
+It last major eruption occurred in 1984.One is expected again, likely within the next several decades.

 Mauna Loa rises 4160 meters (13,677 feet) above sea level, but if you measure it from its base on the ocean floor, it's 9,400 meters (31,000 feet) tall, which is higher than Mount Everest.